 Another lovely old tourist print of Japan.
 This one is of Mount Hakusan (white mountain), a dormant volcano.
 Along with Mount Tate and Mount Fuji, it is one of Japan’s “Three Holy Mountains“.

-This beautiful Japanese travel print is of Mount Kirishima which is an active volcano.
+This beautiful Japanese travel print depicts Mount Kirishima, an active volcano.

 There is another Japanese travel poster print with this Cherry Blossom drawing collection.